swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

 Here's a step-by-step guide to help you do that.

-1. Clean up your local environment
+- Clean up your cloud provider resources
-3. Clean up your repository
+- Clean up your local environment
-2. Clean up your cloud provider resources
+- Clean up your repository

 !!! warning